tyabus/hlsdk-xash3d/README.md

     sudo debootstrap --arch=i386 jessie /var/chroot/jessie-debian-i386 # On Ubuntu type trusty instead of jessie sudo chroot /var/chroot/jessie-debian-i386

-Inside chroot install cmake, make, g++ and libsdl2-dev.
+Inside chroot install make, g++ and libsdl2-dev.
 Then exit the chroot.

 On the host system install schroot.
 Then create and adapt the following config in /etc/schroot/chroot.d/jessie.conf (you can choose a different name):